Study shows consumers worldwide opting for touch-free, secure and seamless ways to pay

 “While no one could have predicted the state of the world we’re in today, it has reinforced the necessity for us to continue evolving the consumer payment experience to meet the consumer wherever they are,” says Jorn Lambert, Executive Vice President, Digital Solutions.
 “We’ve been focused on building our Digital-First capabilities for years, which have enabled this accelerated shift to digital payments – it’s unlikely consumers will revert to old payment habits.”

 Building the Foundation for the Future of Payments

 From a simplified online checkout experience to an in-store tap on a contactless terminal, Mastercard is leveraging its insights and technology, forging critical partnerships and driving innovation to ensure a solid foundation to deliver the future of payments.

-- Using non-sensitive data to enhance security: Mastercard Digital Enablement Service (MDES) turns card numbers into tokens (i.e. tokenization) that become useless to fraudsters and eliminates the frustration of manually updating your card information.
-Mastercard continues adding partners from across the ecosystem, including Mercado Libre/Mercado Pago, PayPal and Didi to deliver this security at scale.
+- Using non-sensitive data to enhance security: Mastercard Digital Enablement Service (MDES) turns card numbers into tokens that become useless to fraudsters and eliminates the frustration of manually updating your card information.
+MDES is live with more than 2,600 issuers and 1,200 token requestors, and we’re rapidly adding global players from across the ecosystem, including Adyen, Braintree, a PayPal Service, Etsy, Mercado Libre/Mercado, Mastercard Payment Gateway Services (MPGS), Pago, PayPal, Stripe, Thales, T-Mobile, and Checkout to deliver this security at scale.

 Mastercard proprietary study conducted between April 27-May 17, 2020 among adults 18+.
 6,750 interviews were conducted across 15 countries: Australia, Brazil, China, Colombia, France, Germany, India, Italy, Spain, Japan, Mexico, Russia, United Arab Emirates, United Kingdom, and The United States of America.